DanandKat.ie

 website mockups

-Simplifying a thousand moving parts
+Simplifying a thousand moving parts.

 For a destination wedding with this many moving parts, the website had three primary goals: first, to roll-out the full itinerary to guests in a way that was easy to understand and digest; second, to serve as a one-stop-shop for all wedding- and trip-related information and questions; and third, to collect all RSVPs and advance payment for the activities throughout the four-day trip.
 As a result, the site served as a reference point for guests with their final trip itinerary.